How to Give a Demonstration Speech Like a Food Network Star

 Leave your audience with a finished product.
 If you’re demonstrating a skill you expect them to use, let them see what it looks like at the end.
 They are more likely to try something that they have seen successfully completed.

-Preparation of a demonstration speech is the same as a regular presentation.
-It’s important to spend a great deal of time organizing your thoughts and what exactly you want to say.
-However, when preparing a demonstration speech it’s important to remember that the demonstration and visual parts of the presentation are the most important and the speaking portion, while needing to be strong, should support the task which you’re demonstrating to the audience.
+Preparation of a demonstration speech is the same as for a regular speech.
+It’s important to spend time organizing your thoughts and what you want to say.
+However, when preparing a demonstration speech, it’s important to remember that the demonstration and visual parts of the presentation are the most important and the speaking portion, while needing to be strong, should support the task which you’re demonstrating to the audience.